imathrowback/telarafly/RUNINGREADME.txt

 ==

 When viewing the world, use the PURGE OBJECTS button to remove all objects (except terrain) loaded so far.
-NOTE: It will not work while meshes are queued for loading (look at the bottom right)
+NOTE: It will not work while meshes are queued for loading (look at the bottom left)